italoboy/Full-Weatherline-Widget/README.md

 Update 3: Added Medium size, added 12 hour mode, added external  redirected link, fixed offline icon size, fixed sunrise and sunset issues and a lot of bugs fixed.

-## Update 4: Added 12 hour for diagram.
+Update 4: Added 12 hour for diagram.

+## Update 5: Fixed wind units when imperial is used, air pressure to imperial unit and added alerts to be show at the end of widget, all Tnx to webOSpinn.

 # Instructions: